6 Things That Can Take Down Your Website

 Hello!

-An average website takes 27.3 seconds to load on mobile phones!
-Because 52.2% of web traffic worldwide comes from mobile phones, it is a cause of worry for website owners.
+An average website takes 27.3 seconds to load on mobile devices.
+With 52.2% of global web traffic now coming from smartphones, slow performance has become a serious concern for website owners everywhere.

 Virus attacks

-Nearly 71% of websites report malware activities that spread from internal sources.
+Nearly 71% of websites report malware activity originating from internal sources.

 Hackers